-

 Additionally, for more detailed information on the LNG trade, you can request a sample of our EMEA LNG Trade Dataset

-Electricity consumption ramped up very rapidly between 2000 and 2019 (10%/year on average) with the increasing use of air conditioning and the soaring water desalinisation industry.
-After a slight decline in 2020 (-1.3%), it rebounded by 5.5% in 2021 to 45 TWh.
+Electricity consumption progressed by 6.5%/year since 2020 to 56 TWh in 2024.
+It ramped up very rapidly between 2000 and 2019 (9%/year on average) with the increasing use of air conditioning and the soaring water desalinisation industry.
+It has increased by 4%/year on average since then.

-The residential sector accounts for 47% of that consumption and services and industry follow with 29% and 24%, respectively.
+The residential sector accounts for 47% of that consumption, followed by industry with 24% and services with 29%.

 Graph: ELECTRICITY CONSUMPTION (TWh)